gkostkowski/docker-cinema-web-app/README.md

 docker-compose build db
 ```

-where *NEW_NEO4J_PASSWD* is set by you environment variable containing new
+Note: Build variable *NEW_NEO4J_PASSWD* is set in docker-compose.
+It contains
-password for neo4j dbms instance.
+values which will be used as new password for dbms instance during build process.

 ## running
 ```